badlogic/marioslab-site/site/posts/rendering-like-its-1996/dont-be-square/index.bt.md

 </script>
 --markdown-begin

-Knowing that a rectangle's corner points `(x1, y1)` and `(x2, y2)` are fully inside the raster after clipping, makes rendering the rectangle trivial.
+Knowing that a rectangle's corner points `(x1, y1)` and `(x2, y2)` are fully inside the raster after clipping makes rendering the rectangle trivial.

 For each y-coordinate `y` between and including `y1` and `y2`, we render a horizontal line from `(x1,y)` to `(x2,y)`.
 And we already got a function for rendering horizontal lines!